MikeZ77/fastapi-crms-demo/README.md

 ### Testing

-DDD and the architecure patterns here tend to work will with TDD (Test Driven Design) because of the focus on behavior, and the isolation of each module through abstraction.
+DDD and the architecure patterns here tend to work well with TDD (Test Driven Design) because of the focus on behavior, and the isolation of each module through abstraction.
 Here is some useful terminology for test doubles:

 **Mock:** A mock verifies that a test has in interacted with an object in a certain way.
 For example, you could mock a function expected to upload a file given a file path.
 It return `True` if the file exists otherwise it raises an `Exception`.
 It tests _expectations_ for _dependencies_.